yhkaplan/LattnerBot/README.md

 ## Todos
 * Once SlackKit is updated, test out group, user, and channel mentions (group: ``<!subteam^取得したID|グループ名>``)
 * Finish README
-* Add 3 tests to ClockWrapper: 1 for when no objc, 1 for when no objc header, and one for when no swift
+* Add more tests to ClockWrapper: 1 for when no objc, 1 for when no objc header, and one for when no swift
 * Add proper release tag
 * Implement test for Slack part
 * Release binary on Homebrew (after removing APIKey)